Although an interview transcript sounds as if it is pretty straightforward. The process requires considerable effort

 [01:00] I guess you can call me a musician, but a musician for me is somebody who has some training in this and a lot of what I do is self-taught.

-If there is no transcript, you will have to replay the file of the audio recording countless times just to get the relevant info that you need to quote!
+If there is no transcript, you will have to replay the file of the audio to text converting countless times just to get the relevant info that you need to quote!

 All in all, an interview transcript makes the task of analyzing your data much simpler, helping you to draw the right logical conclusions.
 Plus, it is much easier to keep a transcript if you need to retrieve it at a later stage again.